 The other important thing to remember is the difference between Direct and indirect grilling.

 Direct grilling involves placing the food directly over the fire.
-On a three zone (hot, medium, and unlit across the grill) you start the cooking on the hottest part of the grill and move the food around as required.
-You can also just use a two zone (hot and unlit) if you are only cooking a couple of things.
+On a three-zone (hot, medium, and unlit) grill, you start cooking in the hottest part and move the food around as needed.
+You can also use a two-zone (hot and unlit) grill if you are only cooking a couple of things.

 Indirect grilling involves having the lit coals piled to either side of the grill, leaving the centre clear, and placing a drip tray in the middle.
 This is the best for long and slow BBQ.